lestercbarnsley/SasRMC/README.md

 1. Run `$ sasrmc run --help` at any time for assistance.
 2. Fill in the simulation input file.
 Template files contain hints and documentation for how the cells should be filled out.
 Make a new Sheet for each new experimental dataset you want to include in your simulation.
 3. After saving your spreadsheet(s), navigate to the location of your spreadsheet(s) and run `$ sasrmc run -i <input1.xlsx> -i <input2.xlsx>` for each simulation you want to run.
-Use the `-o <output-folder>` tag if you want to save the simulation results into a different folder than the default output folder.
+Use the `-o <output-folder>` flag if you want to save the simulation results into a different folder than the default output folder.
 4. When the simulation is complete, you can find all outputs in the specified output folder.
 5. A simulation can be finished early at any time with the keyboard shortcut `Ctrl+C`.